Deja Entendu

 Don't believe me, thinking "I've never even heard of this 'great' band"?
 Well, drop the Mastodon, the Nickelback, the Aaliyah, the Billy Joel, or whatever else it is you're listening to, do the noble thing, and expand those proverbial horizons, why don't you?

 In an era where LPs rarely feature well rounded musical effort or a complete album vision, they instead often display a succession of rapid and unconnected 3 minute teenage an(gst)hems.
 Deja exquisitely bucks this trend, and while it's definitely the overall young people's anthem of all anthems, it transcends the stereotypical "My life sucks.
-Girls are mean to
+Girls are mean to me." feeling of still-good acts like Yellowcard, Mayday Parade, or Jimmy Eat World.

 One of the most controversial conundrums in music today stems from the issue of production.
 While perfecting this art is accepted as a positive skill for music, it all too frequently dissolves the ability for us to relate to music on the personal level that we're used to.
 This probably aptly explains the sudden lust for so-called "lo-fi" music (also known as the indie underground movement).
 However, occasionally but very rarely, an album like this comes along with the ability to overcome the assumed loss of musical personality while retaining the ability to produce a perfectly clear record.
 With crisp vocals, a symbiotic guitar/bass duo, and timely drumming throughout, Deja is a fine example of such an exception.